Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/docs/CrayPEToolchain.md

-A compromise solution that will work around the problems with LMOD and the ``cpe`` modules yet retain much of the spirit of the Cray PE, and that also can correct the targeting modules should the ``PrgEnv-*`` module not take the ones that you want, is the following setup:
+A compromise solution that will work around the problems with LMOD and the ``cpe`` modules yet retain much of the spirit of the Cray PE, and that also can correct the targeting modules should the ``PrgEnv-*`` module not take the ones that you want (or ensure that at least certain other modules are loaded, even if they would be removed from the list of modules loaded by ``PrgEnv-gnu`` in an update of the system), is the following setup:
 ```python
 easyblock = 'CrayPEToolchain'